+Ever wondered the Silent Valley national park is situated on which river?
+Kunti it is.
 After a visit to the watchtower, the third segment of your safari tour will be the trek from this point to the Kunti river.
-A short walk through the lush evergreen forest, this trail lead to a small, pristine river where you’ll find anchored boats tied to the banks.
+A short walk through the lush evergreen forest, this trail leads to a small, pristine river where you’ll find anchored boats tied to the banks.
 Enveloped by the densest of forests interspersed with cane, Silent Valley trekking beckons you into this biodiversity hotspot and is nothing short of a carpet of dry leaf litter like in the Autumn season.

 Silent Valley National Park Accommodation